nedbat/watchgha/README.rst

   list of runs for longer than it should.
 Now those unparsable runs aren't displayed at all.

+- Fix: skipped runs are considered finished, and don't need their jobs shown.

 1.0.0 — 2023-04-15
 ------------------